bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 So my answer is like like one of the fundamental things that Segwit did, arguably the fundamental thing is it changed like the structure of transactions and like how we store and how we relay transactions around.
 And that made it cheaper to store arbitrary data on the blockchain.
 And then Taproot explicitly was trying to make it easier to do larger, more complicated scripts, which made it easier to store larger dickbutts in single inputs.
-OpVault is really aimed at letting you put restrictions on the output side of a transaction to let you specify that when these coins are spent, if you break into my house and steal my key or if you steal my phone and steal my key, you can't spend those coins anywhere.
+`OP_VAULT` is really aimed at letting you put restrictions on the output side of a transaction to let you specify that when these coins are spent, if you break into my house and steal my key or if you steal my phone and steal my key, you can't spend those coins anywhere.
 You can only spend them on this predetermined path that has an escape hatch and that has a time lock so that I can be sure that my coins are going where they're supposed to be going.
 And so constraining the rules on the output side is like a much slimmer design space for unintended consequences.
 Like I hope that people come up with interesting, new, innovative use cases for taking vaults and using them to like solve more money problems, but it's way less of a blank check or a blank canvas from like a design perspective than, hey, here's a whole bunch of extra script space that you can put scripts in.

 Ben Carman: 01:23:36

-Can we market OpVault as you're guaranteeing your coins will never go into an inscription because you're locking them up forever and then make sure I won't put it into some stupid dickbutt.
+Can we market `OP_VAULT` as you're guaranteeing your coins will never go into an inscription because you're locking them up forever and then make sure I won't put it into some stupid dickbutt.

 NVK: 01:23:48